miqqie/pp_skillmap_portal/intro_to_javascript.md

 const primaryEmerald = [16, 185, 129]; // RGB color — fixed config value
 ```

+> **What this shows:** All five variables are set up once and never reassigned. `doc` is the PDF document being built. `pageWidth` and `pageHeight` are the page dimensions (needed to center text and position content). `primaryEmerald` is the green colour used for headings — it's a fixed design value, so `const` is appropriate.

+---

 ### 🔄 `let` — Movable Label

-The label **can be reassigned** to a different jar over time.
-Use `let` when a value is expected to change: a counter, a running total, a cursor position.
+Use `let` when the label **might need to be reassigned** to a different jar over time — a counter, a running total, a cursor position that moves.

 ```javascript
 // From downloadPDF() — y tracks the current vertical pen position on the PDF